 Orthotics are devices that are made specifically one person’s feet in order order to optimize the alignment of your lower limb starting at the foot and translating to the ankle, shin, upper leg and pelvis.

-Neck pain is a very common complaint.
+Neck/shoulder pain is a very common complaint.
 Whilst physiotherapy treatment can help neck pain, it is very important that you learn to help control and manage the problem yourself.
 Neck pain may be due to one or more of the following:

 Elite Athlete or Weekend Warrior?
 Recover quicker & Perform better.